Frequently Asked Questions by Adoptive Families

 Adoption Tax Credit

-Yes.
-There is a federal adoption tax credit available to eligible adoptive families at $13,000 per adopted child (the amount changes each year).
+There is a federal adoption tax credit available to eligible adoptive families at $14,890 per adopted child (the amount changes each year).
 Please connect with your accountant to verify your eligibility and to maximize the credit.
 For more information, visit here.

 Adoption Benefits through employer